-• Personal Banking provides financial services through the Bank's branch network to individuals and to small and medium-size businesses outside the capital city region.

-• Corporate Banking provides financial services to corporate clients and to small and medium-size businesses in the capital city region.

-• Markets provides brokerage services in securities, foreign currencies and derivatives, securities offerings and advisory services.
+- Personal Banking offers individuals and small and medium-size businesses outside the capital city region diverse financial services through digital service channels, both online banking and apps, alongside conventional service through the Bank's branch network and Customer Service Centre. - Corporate Banking offers financial services to corporate clients and to small and medium-size businesses in the capital city region and manages a corporate online banking platform that offers electronic banking services. - Markets offers brokerage services in securities, foreign currencies and derivatives, securities offerings and advisory services.
 Markets also handles market making for listed securities and foreign currencies.
 Markets provides a range of wealth and asset management products and services for individuals, corporations and institutional investors.
-Landsbréf hf., a subsidiary of the Bank, is included in Markets as an operating segment.

-• Treasury incorporates the Bank's funding and liquidity management, market making in money markets, and determines the Bank's internal pricing.
+Landsbréf hf., a subsidiary of the Bank, is included in Markets as an operating segment. - Treasury incorporates the Bank's funding and liquidity management, market making in money markets, and determines the Bank's internal pricing.
 Treasury also manages the Bank's exchange rate, interest rate and inflation risks, within limits set by the Board of Directors.
 The Bank allocates capital to the operating segments based on the Bank's target for a total capital ratio.